 On the topic of makeup, I'm curious what else Bieber uses on the day-to-day.
 "The most important part of makeup is the skincare base," she says.
 "As much as I want to do a full beat, I'm not good at it.
 I'm not bad at it, but I can't do crazy stuff.
 I'm a minimal makeup girl, I always have been: a little concealer, brushed-up eyebrows, a cheek.
 If I had to pick my four to five must-haves, it would be: a great concealer, a cheek tint, something that gives a flush, an eyebrow gel, and a little lip liner and balm."

 Hailey Bieber's signature nail secret

 Before we leave I have to ask about the most subtle part of Bieber's look: her sheer-glitter chrome fingernails.
 "I'm about the reveal my secret to you.
 Everyone has been asking," Bieber laughs.
-"I do one thin layer of a color and then I rub chrome dust over it.
+"I do one thin layer of a colour and then I rub chrome dust over it.
 Well, my nail artist Zola does.
-I also like mixing my own colors.
-I was into jelly colors for awhile, so taking a deep purple and thinning it out with a clear polish so it would look like purple jelly.
-Right now I have a chrome obsession — it works on every color."
+I also like mixing my own colours.
+I was into jelly colours for awhile, so taking a deep purple and thinning it out with a clear polish so it would look like purple jelly.
+Right now I have a chrome obsession — it works on every colour."
 Thoughtfully chic, definitely Bieber's point of view.